-10. The specific issues or domains addressed in a gender analysis will vary depending on whether the project deals with the tropical forest resource base, forest industry development, or the international trade in tropical timber and whether it is local, national, regional or international in scale.
-Below are examples of the types of questions that could frame a gender analysis.3 Questions should be adapted to fit the nature and scope of a given project, and some may not be applicable to all projects.
+9. As noted above, the specific issues or domains a gender analysis will seek to address will vary to some extent depending on whether the project deals with the tropical forest resource base, forest industry development, or the international trade in tropical timber, and whether it is local, national, regional or international in scale.
+The following are examples of the types of questions that could frame a gender Analysis.4 These questions would need to be adapted to fit the nature and scope of the project and some may not be applicable to all projects.